Secrets of Top Private Eyes

 |

-fully aware of responsibilities.
-The remaining forty hours of the course are devoted to
+responsibilities.
+The remaining forty hours of the course are devoted to such

 surveillance.
 They do photography work and report writing.
 Several hours are